k3jph/k3jph.github.io/honors/kingdom-of-hawaii.md

 ---
-id: kingdom-of-hawaii
+id: royal-order-of-the-star-of-oceania
-title: Kingdom of Hawai'i
+title: Royal Order of the Star of Oceania
 author: James Howard
 date: 2024-03-17
 layout: page
-permalink: /honors/kingdom-of-hawaii
+permalink: /honors/royal-order-of-the-star-of-oceania
 featured_image: /assets/img/kingdom-of-hawaii.webp
 redirect_from:
   - /hawaii/
   - /honors/hawaii
+  - /honors/kingdom-of-hawaii
+  - /kcrso
+  - /honors/kcrso
 credits: >-
   The coat of arms of the Kingdom of Hawai'i is [copyright by Sodacan](https://en.wikipedia.org/wiki/File:Royal_Coat_of_Arms_of_Hawaii.svg).